Overview

 Is a private loan right for me?

 A private loan may make sense for you if you are unable to qualify for federal student aid (which includes federal loans).
 Before accepting private loans, you should diligently explore scholarships and other funding sources.
-You can learn about more ways to cover educational costs on our Ways to Pay page.
+You can learn about additional ways to cover educational costs on our Ways to Pay page.

 How much can I borrow?